 Jennifer earned a Bachelor of Science in Civil Engineering from Colorado State University and is a registered Professional Engineer in the State of Colorado.
 She is a member of the American Water Resources Association and the American Society of Civil Engineers.

-Paul Bruss, P.E., provides technical expertise for surface and ground water related projects, including surface and ground water quantifications, water budget analyses, preparation of water augmentation and exchange plans, surface and ground water interaction analyses, historical consumptive use analyses, monthly and yearly accounting of water use and data analysis.
+Paul Bruss, P.E., provides technical expertise for surface and ground water related projects, including water budget analyses, historical consumptive use analyses, preparation of water augmentation and exchange plans, surface and ground water quantifications and interaction analyses, and preparation of water use accounting.

 Paul earned a Bachelor of Science in Civil Engineering and a Master of Science in Civil Engineering from Kansas State University.
 His master’s research involved modeling ground water resources and use throughout western Kansas and developing important correlations between agricultural production and ground water use in the Ogallala aquifer.

-Paul is a registered Professional Engineer in the State of Colorado and is a member of the American Water Resources Association, the National Ground Water Association and the Colorado Ground Water Association.
+Paul is a registered Professional Engineer in the State of Colorado and is a member of the Colorado Section of the American Water Resources Association, the National Ground Water Association and the Colorado Groundwater Association.

 David earned a Bachelor of Science in Civil Engineering from Colorado State University and is a registered Professional Engineer in the State of Colorado.
-He is a member of the American Water Resources Association.
+He is a member of the Colorado Section of the American Water Resources Association.

-David is a native Coloradan and lives in Denver with his wife, Arica, and daughters, Chloe and Clara.
+David is a native Coloradan and lives in Denver with his wife, Arica, and three daughters, Chloe, Clara and Sophia.
 He thoroughly enjoys the outdoors and is an avid skier and mountain biker.

-Rachael received her Bachelor of Science degree in Environmental Engineering from Colorado State University in December 2014.
+Ms. Frei joined BBA in April 2015.
+She received her Bachelor of Science degree in Environmental Engineering from Colorado State University in December 2014 and her Master of Science degree in Civil & Environmental Engineering from Colorado School of Mines in December 2021.
+Curriculum for both degrees focused on water resources.
 She is a member of the American Water Resources Association (AWRA), the National Ground Water Association (NGWA), and the Environmental & Water Resources Institute, a sub-organization of the American Society of Civil Engineers (ASCE).

-Outside of work, Rachael enjoys photography, attending music and arts events, camping, hiking and off-roading.
+Outside of work, Ms. Frei enjoys art and music events, hiking, camping, and off-roading.